Haunted Poland

 A sequel, Haunted Poland: The Origins (Nawiedzona Polska 2), has been announced.

 Plot

-In 2011, a couple living in America, Ewelina and Pau, travel to Poland to meet the girl's family.
+In 2011, a couple living in America, Ewelina and Pau, travel to Chodecz, Poland to meet the girl's family.
 As the film goes by, strange phenomena occurs, but her reluctant "non-believing" boyfriend, just pokes fun at her instead of supporting her, while she is actually having a hard time.